 Wrap up and take on the North Pole Marathon

 Yes, the North Pole Marathon is an actual event that pushes you to the limit!
-First established in 2003, this extreme marathon is a 4.22 km (2.62-mile) loop that competitors complete about 10 laps of to reach the 42.195 km (26.2 miles) marathon distance.
+First established in 2003, this extreme marathon is a 4.22 km (2.62-mile) loop that competitors complete almost 10 laps of to reach the 42.195 km (26.2 miles) marathon distance.
 This is a challenge not to be taken lightly, and as you can imagine, there aren’t that many competitors who make it out to the North Pole to take part.
 It is also quite expensive to get out there and involved in the race, but imagine being able to tell people you’ve run a marathon in the ice and snow of the North Pole!
 No one would be able to question your legendary status after that!

 Beat the heat of the Marathon des Sables